 for to every person who has something, even more will be given, and he will have more than enough; but the person who has nothing, even the little that he has will be taken away from him.

-On the one hand this sounds obvious enough, indeed it is an obvious reflection of the economic environment in first century Palestine and 21st century Britain.
+On the one hand this sounds obvious enough, indeed it clearly reflects the economic environment both in first century Palestine and 21st century Britain.
 Those who already have wealth generate more wealth, whilst those who are poor have it taken away.
 But how does this square with the wider gospel?
 In four weeks time one of the lectionary readings will be the Magnificat with those wonderful lines,

 He has brought down mighty kings from their thrones,